qmk/qmk_firmware/docs/cli.md

 ## `qmk docs`

 This command starts a local HTTP server which you can use for browsing or improving the docs.
-Default port is 8936.
+The default port is 8936.

 **Usage**: